-One of the most important key views is the one from the golf course, through the footpath at the back of the properties of Hesketh Road, which demonstrates its relationship with the green space of the course.
+One of the most important key views is the one from the golf course, through the golfers footpath at the back of the properties of Hesketh Road.
 The site presents a great view of the back of Rosefield Hall, the only Non-designated Heritage Asset inside the Conservation Area.
+It is acknowledged that the footpath is only accessible to golfers playing on the course.

-Key views from the golf course and the footpath.
+Key views from the golf course and the golfer's footpath.

-The view from Argyle Road with its green roundabout frames No. 36-38 Hesketh Road, which is one of the earliest buildings from 1909 of the Conservation Area and Rosefield

-Hall from 1908, both are of extreme importance and provide a positive contribution to the Conservation Area.
+The view from Argyle Road with its green roundabout frames No. 36-38 Hesketh Road, which is one of the earliest buildings from 1909 of the Conservation Area and Rosefield Hall from 1908, both are of extreme importance and provide a positive contribution to the Conservation Area.

-Key views from Argyle Road.
+$Key\ views\ from\ Argyle\ Road.$